Drazzizzi/Plex-Discord-Media-Updates/README.md

 `overflow_footer` = `We couldn't fit all of the new media in one message, so check out the library for the rest!`

-The message that will display if a list is too long and needs to be cut short.
-Should be less than 90 characters.
-Will be bolded and appended with two newlines to the end of the list.
-See the bottom of the 1-week screenshot in the `Screenshots` section for an example.
+The message that will display if a list is too long and needs to be truncated.
+If you change this, ensure that it is less than 90 characters in length.
+It will automatically be bolded and appended with two newlines to the end of a truncated list.
+See the embeds in the 1-week screenshot in the `Screenshots` section for an example.

 ## Uptime Status Monitoring